esoterik12/next-chinese-v3/README.md

 - Hack Chinese website

 ## Core Features
+- Perhaps: Add a resume session or start new session function if there is a session...
+- Add a daily goal setting to Settings that is used to determine last 30 days grid colors
 - Add gram concept lib content (differentiate from textbook)
 - Add gram selection functionality (in library)
 - Start at Level 1, 2, 3, 4: